Retirements Assets: IRAs, 401(k)s, and Best Practices to Manage your Estate

 Speakers

-Vanessa Kanaga is a seasoned attorney with nearly two decades of experience specializing in estate planning.
+Vanessa L. Kanaga is a seasoned attorney with nearly two decades of experience specializing in estate planning.
 She earned her J.D. from Cornell Law School and holds a B.A. in Philosophy from Wichita State University, as well as an Advanced Professional Certificate from New York University School of Law.
-Vanessa began her legal career at Milbank LLP and Moses & Singer LLP in New York before returning to her hometown of Wichita, Kansas, to practice at Hinkle Law Firm LLC.
+Vanessa began her legal career in New York, practicing at Milbank LLP and Moses & Singer LLP before returning to her hometown of Wichita, Kansas, to practice at Hinkle Law Firm LLC.

-In 2013, Vanessa embraced an exciting opportunity to work with her mentor, former Milbank partner Jonathan Blattmachr, at InterActive Legal, a technology company offering automated drafting solutions for estate planning and elder law attorneys.
-In her eventual role as CEO, she successfully guided the company’s transformation into an online service provider and navigated the new wave of AI-based technology.
+In 2013, Vanessa embraced an exciting opportunity to apply her legal knowledge in the field of technology at InterActive Legal, which offers practice solutions for estate planning attorneys.
+As CEO, she successfully guided the company’s transformation into an online service provider and navigated the new wave of AI based technology.

 Sahri D. Zeger_MyLawCLESahri Zeger | Cohn Reznick’s